nasib-ullah/nasib-ullah.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a doctoral researcher at the Computer Science department, Aalto University.
+I was affiliated as a doctoral researcher at the Ecole de Technology Superior ETS, Montreal from Jan-November, 2022 (Discontinued).
 Prior to this, I was a Project linked person in the Electronics and Communication Sciences Unit at the Indian Statistical Institute, and Deputy Data Science Manager in Flytxt Mobile Solutions Pvt Ltd. Also, I am a Thesis Supervisor for Masters's in Data Science and Machine Learning in UpGrad.
 I have done my master's in Machine learning and computing from the Indian Institute of Space Science and Technology (IIST).
-My Research area mainly focuses on applying Machine Learning, especially Deep Learning, to the intersection of vision and language tasks.
-I have worked on various applied NLP and vision tasks such as video and image captioning, action recognition, text summarization, machine translation, and grounding language in vision tasks.
+My Research area mainly focuses on algorithmic advancement of the Deep Extreme classification Tasks.
+I have worked at the intersection of vision and language tasks  such as video and image captioning, action recognition, text summarization, machine translation, and grounding language in vision tasks.
 My long-term goal is to reduce the cognitive gap between human and model performance by introducing reasoning capabilities to models.

 ---